artis3n/nextcloud-ansible/README.md

 - Clone the repo.

 - Run `make install` to install Ansible and set up some dependencies.
-  - This will generate 4096-bit Diffie-Hellman parameters if they have not already been encrypted by Ansible Vault (`files/secrets/nginx/dhparam.pem.encrypt`).
-This will take a long time.
-If you want to use DH params generated from another method, run [`make encrypt-file`] on an existing DH param `.pem` file and move the encrypted DH params to `files/secrets/nginx/dhparam.pem.encrypt`.
-    - __IMPORTANT__: Every secret must be encrypted with the same password.
   - At this moment, `make install` expects an Ubuntu system.
 I believe the "add Ansible repository to apt" command I use is Ubuntu-specific and will not work on other Debian systems.
 Certainly not on a system that does not use `apt`.
 I'll extend it for other Unix systems later.

 - Create your `files/secrets/secrets.yml` file.
 Use `secrets-example.yml` as...an example.